Sumner Shapiro: Jonathan Pollard

 Shortly into his career as an intelligence analyst, convicted Israeli spy Jonathan Pollard had his security clearance reduced by Shapiro after presenting a plan to garner intelligence from South Africa.
 According to The Washington Post, Sumner dismissed Pollard as a "kook".
 "I wish the hell I'd fired him," Shapiro would later opine.

 Shapiro, who was himself Jewish, stated that he was troubled by the support of Jewish organizations for Pollard: "We work so hard to establish ourselves and to get where we are, and to have somebody screw it up... and then to have Jewish organizations line up behind this guy and try to make him out a hero of the Jewish people, it bothers the hell out of me".

 Shapiro was among four former directors of Naval intelligence (alongside William Studeman, John Butts and Thomas Brooks) who wrote a livid response to Israeli negotiations to free Pollard, which was published in the Washington Post:

 Personal life

-Shapiro and his wife Eleanor Hymen "Jimmie" Shapiro (October 4, 1923 - November 3, 2020) are buried at the United States Naval Academy Cemetery.
-The couple had a son, two daughters and four grandchildren.
+Shapiro and his wife Eleanor Hymen "Jimmie" Shapiro are buried at the United States Naval Academy Cemetery.